Reviewed by Daniel Mirkovic

 Liability: So many issues arise here.
 We talked about how you can be sued if someone slips on your steps, but what if they’re injured using a product you created?
 Non-owned auto liability is important if your employees are using their vehicles for your business.
 Personal Injury insurance is available for things such as slander or libel.
 Professional Liability insurance is absolutely essential if you work in a capacity that could harm other people; for example, if you’re a hairdresser, and accidentally burn someone’s head with perm solution.

 For many of these unique business exposures, you may need to see a commercial insurance provider to discuss the best way to protect yourself.

 At Square One, our focus is to meet your personal insurance needs.
-While we’re able to accommodate some home businesses, you are often better suited speaking with, and securing protection from, a commercial insurance provider.
+While we’re able to accommodate some home businesses, you are often better suited speaking with, and securing additional protection from, a commercial insurance provider.
+(You’ll still need a home insurance policy, but you may also need a commercial insurance policy.)
 When securing a quote from Square One, we will ask the following questions if you are operating a home business:

 Does your business involve the application of fire or heat?
 This could mean baking, welding, operating a kiln.

 Does your business involve the use of specialized tools or flammable materials to make or repair goods?
 This refers to things like carpentry tools or acetylene torches.
 Specialized tools can be very expensive to replace.
 Policies generally provide a limited amount of coverage for tools, and no coverage if something happens to them away from home.

 Are you operating a daycare?
 It goes without saying that there are major risks associated with caring for other people’s children in your home: choking, falling off a swing, food poisoning, and many more.
 Few home insurance policies will properly protect you if you are operating a daycare, so be sure to contact a commercial insurance provider.